 Associate Dean for Research and Professor of Law

 A nationally recognized authority on criminal punishment, Dean O'Hear teaches Constitutional Law, Criminal Law, Criminal Procedure, and related courses.
 He is an editor of the Federal Sentencing Reporter and the author of more than fifty scholarly articles and book chapters on sentencing and criminal procedure.
 His publications have appeared in such journals as the Yale Law Journal, Duke Law Journal, Northwestern University Law Review, Iowa Law Review, and Vanderbilt Law Review.
-He is the author of Life Sentences Blog and the coauthor of a treatise on asset forfeiture.
+He is the author of Life Sentences Blog.

 Dean O'Hear is a graduate of Yale College and Yale Law School, where he was editor-in-chief of the Yale Journal of Law & the Humanities and an editor of the Yale Law Journal.
 Following law school, he clerked for United States District Court Judge Janet Bond Arterton in New Haven, Connecticut.
 He then practiced civil and criminal litigation for three years at Sonnenschein Nath & Rosenthal in Chicago.
 He joined the Marquette Law School faculty in 2000, and was appointed the Law School's first Associate Dean for Research in 2008.